 One day, after Sanshiro has received another lecture from his grandparents, he hears a mysterious voice asking if he wants an adventure.
 Suddenly, seals appear all over the room, and the voice instructs Sanshiro to peel one.
 When he peels off a seal, he receives a “starter kit” for a game.
 A man named Fue also appears, saying that he is Sanshiro’s guide to Bakegyamon.
 Fue takes Sanshiro to Backwards Japan, a place that is a backwards version of Japan.
 Fue also tells Sanshiro that whoever wins at Bakegyamon will be granted a single wish.
 After their arrival at Backwards Japan, the game begins!

 Concept-wise, it feels like the creator of Bakegyamon took ideas from series such as Yu-Gi-Oh! and Pokemon and tried to put some new twists into the concept.
 Overall, I don’t really feel there’s much here to distinguish Bakegyamon from other similar “fighting” manga series aimed at the shonen audience.
 Perhaps future volumes of the series will find a way to distinguish itself from these other properties.

 The art style also doesn’t have very much to make it stand out from other manga properties that have a similar premise.
 Like other shonen manga, this one also has its fair share of the “busy” panels, especially during action sequences.
-Personally, I thought the character design for Sanshiro feels a little too similar to Ask Ketchum (except for the fact that Sanhiro wears his cap backwards); these similarities in design are only reinforced by the characters’ similar enthusiastic personalities.
+Personally, I thought the character design for Sanshiro feels a little too similar to Ash Ketchum (except for the fact that Sanshiro wears his cap backwards).
+These similarities in design are only reinforced by the characters’ similar enthusiastic personalities.